 The famous “Tree that Owns Itself” is a white oak located in Athens, Georgia.
 Its owner loved it so dearly that upon his death he granted it its autonomy.

-The original tree was granted a plot of land 8 ft. in radius by its owner.
+The original tree was granted a plot of land 8 feet in radius by its owner.
 The official deed reads:

 Know Before You Go

-- The New Georgia Encyclopedia.
+- The New Georgia Encyclopedia

-- Athens Historical Society.
+- Athens Historical Society